 This milestone is now complete.
-The report will be made publicly available at a later date.

 TASK NAME: Water and Soil Quality field measurement report

 BACKGROUND: Phase 1 of the study involved the development of a peer reviewed study design to investigate the impacts of HF on water and soil quality in the Surat Basin.
 This task involves execution of the sampling program.
 Origin Energy have also provided CSIRO with background monitoring data for the field sites which requires analysis and interpretation.